 I personally pronounce my name /ɡɹɛtʃn̩ məkʌlɪk/, but I also have relatives who use the /məkʌlə/ pronunciation so I’m fine with that one too.
 And of course /ən/ is basically the same as a syllabic nasal.
+You can hear me say my own name in the first 30 seconds of any episode of Lingthusiasm.

 My last name is often misspelled McCullough, McCullouch, McCullogh, McColloch, McCulluch, McColluch, McCullock, McCulla, MacCulla, MacCulloch, McCullagh, MacCullough, McCully, McCollough, McCoulough, etc. Many of these are legit spellings that other people use, but they are not my spelling, so welcome if you’ve arrived at this page from the best guess of a search engine!

-Here’s an acrostic to help you remember how to spell McCulloch: My Cognomen Contains Un-diphthonged, Legless Letters Only (Cheerful Hint!).
+Unfortunately, the spelling that autocorrect suggests is probably not the correct one!
+Instead, here’s an acrostic to help you remember how to spell McCulloch: My Cognomen Contains Un-diphthonged, Legless Letters Only (Cheerful Hint!).
 Thanks to Twitter for helping me come up with this.

 Fortunately, there is only one usual spelling of Gretchen and most spellchecks seem to have it, although for the benefit of Google, I do very rarely get Gretchan, Gretchin, Gretel, Greta, Gretchel, Grachel, etc.